-Homework reinforces classroom learning, offers the potential to build good study habits and discipline.
+Homework is utilized to reinforce classroom learning, and offers students the potential to build good study habits and discipline.
 Homework also benefits concentration and memory skills.
 While homework is a child’s responsibility, parents do have a role: that of monitoring, supporting, answering questions and ensuring that it is completed.

 While homework is important to your student’s academic success, we all know that it can be a source of stress for the entire family.

-Let the End Result’s trained instructors manage your student’s homework time.
+Let the End Result’s tutors manage your student’s homework time.

 This program is designed for students who consistently struggle with focus and time management.